alumina-lang/alumina/MISSING.md

   - Alternatively, allow pre-monomorphized types to be used as protocol bounds
   - This could be solved by `infer`.
 It needs to do the same thing as `check_protocol_bounds` - go through all the AST methods of the protocol in the bound and IR method of the type in the slot and match the slots on all of them.
 It's quite a lot of work and also `infer` will probably need to start looping until no more changes are made (e.g. in nested protocol bounds), but it would be quite awesome.
 By doing that, protocols would actually start *helping* type inference instead of making it harder.
-- How does Equatable and Comparable work for pointers?
+- How does `Equatable` and `Comparable` work for pointers?
 Autoref makes this quite complicated...
 Maybe it's better to simply not have that.
+  - It will not work for pointers.
+It's OK.
 - Some limited pattern matching in macros (optional arguments)
-- Local items that bind the generic parameters
+- Local items (functions, structs defined in linear scopes) that bind ambient generic parameters
+  - Right now there is not even a good error message to say that this is not supported, just a cryptic "unbound placeholder" during mono
 - Lambdas in macros are broken.
+- Promoting all variables to function scope is a bit of a unique feature of Alumina and I like it (comes in quite handy for autoref - can take an address of any rvalue and defer), but it may inhibit some optimizations downstream.

 ## Grammar, parsing, AST

 - Switch is a bit cumbersome at the moment / improve?
-- hex integer literals
 - macros could be more expressive (esp. accept type parameters) - but this needs a nice-looking syntax.

 ## Std library

 - basic structure and philosophy. how big should it be?
+  - Philosophy is settled: see Rust standard library.
   - Rely on libc as little as possible.
 I'd like to use Alumina on bare-metal.
   - Ignore ^ for now. libc is fine.
 Rust relies heavily on libc.
 That said, no libc in following areas:
     - no string formatting, anything locale dependent really